 As a history lesson, this might be rather depressing, because it would reveal the lost potential of untold millions of people left unnecessarily illiterate — as depressing as the lost potential of untold millions of women, including Jewish women.
 Obviously, there are many choices Jewish communities have made over the centuries that are profoundly depressing and limiting too, including choices Jewish communities are making right now.
 But as lessons about the future, these retroactively depressing facts might be profoundly inspiring.
 What other impossibilities might be open to us right at this moment, if we were to stop limiting our imaginations?
 What might happen if we had the courage to approach people different from us and discover how they did it — whether those people were our neighbors, people across the world, or our own ancestors?
 What might it be possible to hope for?
 What would we even want to want?

 Traumatized people are used to feeling grateful for crumbs; such people do not think they are allowed to want things.
 The classic illustration of this problem in Jewish literature comes to us from the Yiddish writer I.L.
 Peretz, in his mock-pious story “Bontshe Shvayg.”
 This infamous tale begins with the death of Bontshe Shvayg (“Bontshe the Silent”), opening with the words “Here on earth, the death of Bontshe Shvayg made no impression.”
 Bontshe, we are told, was the poorest and most pathetic of people: neglected at birth, trampled in life, homeless and starving and buried in an unmarked grave.
 But this story is set in the next world, where Bontshe’s arrival is heralded by angels who convene a divine court to judge him.
 The defense attorney describes Bontshe’s many sufferings and how Bontshe silently endured them all, never once complaining of his plight.
 The prosecutor agrees, and the reader is led to believe that Bontshe’s humility was admirable.
 But the story’s trick lies at its end, when the divine court declines to pass judgment: “It is not for us to determine your portion of paradise.
 Take what you want!”
 Bontshe, however, has never learned the art of wanting things.
 He asks only for a roll with fresh butter each morning, left literally with crumbs as his life’s reward, simply because he had no idea he could want more.
-The socialist author’s condemnation of this traumatized passivity is harsh: “You yourself never knew,” the court informs Bontshe,
+The socialist author’s condemnation of this traumatized passivity is harsh: “You yourself never knew,” the court informs Bontshe, “that had you cried out but once, you could have brought down the walls of Jericho.
+You never knew what powers lay within you.”
+The fact that this story is still sometimes read today as a celebration of Bontshe’s “humility” is itself a testament to a deeply ingrained failure of aspiration.
+Self-abnegation is not a virtue.
+We are entitled to want more than crumbs; the ability to desire more is the most humane act of respect for ourselves and others.

 Self-abnegation is not a virtue.
 We are entitled to want more than crumbs; the ability to desire more is the most humane act of respect for ourselves and others.